Skip to content

 -jar app.jar

-OTEL_LOG_LEVEL otel.log.level Log level info
+OTEL_LOG_LEVEL otel.log.level Log level used by the SDK logger info

-OTEL_TRACES_SAMPLER_ARG otel.traces.sampler.arg Sampling parameter 1.0 0 - 1.0
+OTEL_TRACES_SAMPLER_ARG otel.traces.sampler.arg String value to be used as the sampler argument 1.0 0 - 1.0

-OTEL_EXPORTER_OTLP_PROTOCOL otel.exporter.otlp.protocol Protocol includes: grpc,http/protobuf,http/json gRPC
+OTEL_EXPORTER_OTLP_PROTOCOL otel.exporter.otlp.protocol grpc,http/protobuf,http/json gRPC

-OTEL_EXPORTER_OTLP_ENDPOINT otel.exporter.otlp.endpoint OTLP endpoint http://localhost:4317 http://datakit-endpoint:9529/otel/v1/traces
+OTEL_EXPORTER_OTLP_ENDPOINT otel.exporter.otlp.endpoint OTLP Addr http://localhost:4317 http://datakit-endpoint:9529/otel/v1/traces

-OTEL_TRACES_EXPORTER otel.traces.exporter Trace exporter otlp
+OTEL_TRACES_EXPORTER otel.traces.exporter Trace Exporter otlp

 Tracing